Chart Color Schemes

 Innaloo has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 26 projects potentially influencing the region.
-Notable initiatives include Westfield Innaloo Redevelopment (Deferred), Stirling City Centre Development, Underground Power Conversion Project, and Doubleview Underground Power Project.
-The following list details those likely of greatest relevance.
+AreaSearch has identified 26 projects likely affecting this region.
+Notable initiatives include Westfield Innaloo Redevelopment (Westfield Stirling), Stirling City Centre Development, Underground Power Conversion Project, and Doubleview Underground Power Project.
+The following list details those expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.